-Our latest batch of competant firefighters answer some of your frequesntly asked questions in this video.
+Our latest batch of competent firefighters answer some of your frequently asked questions in this video.

 The Service is committed to the prevention of fires, which includes educating the community about fire safety, carrying out home safety checks and visiting schools and community events.
 Firefighters also deal with many other types of emergencies such as road and rail crashes, floods, chemical spills and rescuing people trapped in lifts.

 Do you have to be really strong to be a firefighter?

 Firefighters come in all genders, shapes and sizes.
 There is no height restriction, and you don't have to be exceptionally strong, but you do need to be fit as being a firefighter is physically demanding.
 The equipment can be heavy but remember you'll be working in a team and will be taught techniques for handling equipment safely.

 Incidents can include water rescue and you will receive training in water rescue techniques.
 We therefore require applicants to be confident in water and testing for this will form part of the final selection process.